mozilla/bigquery-etl/sql/mozfun/newtab/determine_grid_layout_v1/README.md

 ## 📌 Evaluation Criteria

-The UDF returns one of xi possible values based on the following conditions:
+The UDF returns one of six possible values based on the following conditions:

 ### `POSTNOVA_SECTION`
 The post-Nova layout can have both sections and grid variants.
 Both have the same breakpoints, but the possible tiles differ